wirelineio/wns/README.md

 # Wireline Naming Service

-Wireline Naming Service (WNS) is a custom blockchain built using Cosmos SDK.
+The Wireline Naming Service (WNS) is a custom blockchain built using Cosmos SDK.

 ## Getting Started